 The various art styles and animation techniques used to great effect make Grancrest Senki feel more experimental rather than the standard look you’d expect from A-1 pictures.
 Director Shinichi Omata reminds us of his penchant for well realized dramatic moments with great editing on and off the battlefield.
 Notably, some of the storyboards used for one of the show's cruelest antagonists Milza are suitably moody with alienating points of view constantly hiding him in shadows.
 Another great way the villain is portrayed is through the striking thicker lines and his character design being engulfed in darkness aside from his eye and weapon, perfectly conveying the intimidation meant to be felt by the heroes.
 The visuals superbly define the tone at many points throughout the show; whether it be sweeping establishing shots of lush castles, the dark abstract style to show the presence of chaos, and especially the hopeful horizons illuminated by the setting sun to convey levity after a war.
 Also, the use of its thrilling orchestral pieces and occasionally uplifting ones do wonders for ensuring emotional beats are on point.

 The most impactful beat in the story comes at the very end with the most satisfying and rewarding finale the series could have possibly had.
 It perfectly encapsulates the show's themes while also working as the ideal end game to complement its JRPG roots.
-While the plot's direction is fairly predictable to anyone who has played a game of its type, what matters is the execution.
+Although the plot's direction is predictable to anyone who has played a game of its type, what matters is the execution.
 This isn't some kind of mystery story, although there are plenty of twists and even a couple of shocking betrayals sprinkled in, the story's main success lies in how it's stellar story-telling.
-I can't say more without spoiling it, but just know that it truly does feel like a reward for completing the series.
+I can't say more without spoiling it, but just know that the ending truly feels like a reward for completing the series.

 Great visual storytelling is enough to make Grancrest Senki’s standard tale of the underdogs rising to power much more engaging.
 If you’re looking for a combat-oriented action-adventure, with plenty of in-depth strategizing, and a romance featuring two compelling leads, then chances are you’ll find it as enthralling as I did.